When Graph meets Multimodal: Benchmarking and Meditating on Multimodal Attributed Graphs Learning: Conclusion

 \section{Conclusion}

-We establish the first comprehensive benchmark \name specifically designed to explore representation learning on MAGs.
-We provide five normative available multimodal attributed graph datasets to facilitate the Graph, NLP, and CV communities to focus and investigate the data together.
-Our benchmark provides a more comprehensive evaluation of different learning methods, validating their effectiveness and limitations.
-We will also continue to mine and build more research-worthy MAGs to promote the continued healthy development of the field.
+We establish a comprehensive benchmark, \name, specifically designed to advance the exploration of Multimodal Attributed Graph (MAG) representation learning.
+This benchmark includes five standardized multimodal attributed graph datasets, enabling collaboration among the Graph, Natural Language Processing (NLP), and Computer Vision (CV) communities to collectively investigate the data.
+Our benchmark facilitates a more thorough evaluation of various learning methods, highlighting their effectiveness and limitations.
+Furthermore, we will continue to identify and develop additional research-worthy MAGs to foster the sustained and healthy advancement of the field.